truenas/middleware/docs/userguide/freenas_tasks.rst

 .. warning:: take care when creating your test schedule as performance issues can occur when S.M.A.R.T. tests are run at the same time as scrub or resilver operations.

-You can verify which tests will run and when by typing :command:`smartd -q showtests` within :ref:`Shell`.
+You can verify which tests will run and when by typing :command:`smartd -q showtests` at the command line.

-You can check the results of a test from :ref:`Shell` by specifying the name of the drive.
+You can check the results of a test from the command line by specifying the name of the drive.
 For example, to see the results for disk *ada0*, type::

  smartctl -l selftest /dev/ada0